JulieRaymond/workshop-php-ajax-daily-bugle/README.md

 ## Get a random headline without reloading the page

 1. First, you have to prepare the server side.
 Take a look at `routes.php`, you'll see you already have the route `ajax/random/article`.
 Try it.
 Yes, nothing...
-2. To fix it, go to `AjaxController.php` and complete the funtion randomArticleJson().
+2. To fix it, go to `AjaxController.php` and complete the funtion `randomJsonArticle()`.
 This function should return the data of a random article in JSON (only one !).
-* Hint 1 : look at articlesJson() to see how to get articles and return JSON.
+* Hint 1 : look at `jsonArticles()` to see how to get articles and return JSON.
 * Hint 2 : `rand()` can help to select a random element in a array

 3. Once the route is ready, let's go to the client side.
 In `public\assets\js\script.js`, you'll find a `//TODO 1 : Get a random article`, this is the part of the code wich will be triggered on the click of the "Change the headline" button.